-Beginning in 2010 and ending in 2020, employment of electronics installation and repair technicians was predicted to rise slower than average, specifically three percent, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-In contrast, employment of electronic engineering technicians was expected to grow two percent over the decade.
+Beginning in 2014 and ending in 2024, employment of electronics installation and repair technicians was predicted decline by 4%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).

-In 2012, the BLS noted that electronic engineering technicians earned a mean wage of $58,070.
-In 2012, electrical and electronics installers and repairers earned a mean of $52,850, reported the BLS.
+In 2015, the BLS noted that electronic engineering technicians earned a mean wage of $61,870.
+Electrical and electronics installers and repairers earned a mean of $59,080 in 2015, reported the BLS.